 Understanding WordPress Hosting

 What’s more, there are some dedicated WordPress hosts that optimize their servers specifically for the platform.
 You don’t need to understand all the technical details to know that this is an ideal situation.
-Using hosting that works well with the platform your site runs on can lead to an increase in performance and uptime, and a corresponding decrease in errors.
+Using WordPress hosting that works well with the platform your site runs on can lead to an increase in performance and uptime, and a corresponding decrease in errors.

+Put simply, a dedicated WordPress hosting service is often a superior choice for WordPress sites.
 In this article, we’ll look at WordPress hosting, including the different types you can choose from.
 We’ll also help you decide which option is best for you.
 Let’s jump right in!

 What Is WordPress Hosting?

 You may already be familiar with regular web hosting, and managed WordPress hosting works in much the same way.
 However, it differs because your provider will optimize your server and associated files specifically for the platform.

 Given the platform’s popularity, many web hosts now offer dedicated WordPress plans.
 Other hosts (such as WP Engine) dedicate themselves entirely to WordPress, in order to provide the best service possible for those users.
 Determining which managed WP hosting option is best for you requires a fair bit of research and discernment.

 Do You Need WordPress Hosting to Run Your WordPress Site?